Self-Love Devotional Series

 Morning Invitations

-I stumbled on a practice that promised to change a life: positive thinking, daily affirmations, and a short prayer to begin the day.
-The name that kept coming up was Louise Hay, author of You Can Heal Your Life — a woman who taught that our words and thoughts shape our experience.
-I watched a short clip of her speaking and learned she was inspired by others to explore how language and belief can transform a life.
+I recently stumbled upon a practice that many say can change a life: positive thinking, daily affirmations, and a short morning prayer.
+The name that kept appearing was Louise Hay, author of You Can Heal Your Life.
+She taught that our words and thoughts shape our experience.

 All Is Well With My Soul